mshah72/lane-change-maneuver/README.md

 ### Step 2 - Run the simulation by executing the Python script written using the TraCI library available in SUMO

 1. Edit the location sumoconfig file.
-2. Execute the Python notebook file `blaft.ipynb`.
+2. Execute the Python notebook file `lane-change-maneuver.ipynb`.
 3. Open the `.csv` file generated at the end of the simulation to see the data related to the vehicles.

 ---